Huntleys Cove: Landmarks

-Tarban Creek is a Lower North Shore estuary of great importance to Sydney Harbour, the Parramatta River and the Ryde-Hunters Hill waterways & stormwater systems.
+Tarban Creek is a Lower North Shore estuary of Sydney Harbour, the Parramatta River and the Ryde-Hunters Hill waterways & stormwater systems.
 Tarban Creek Bridge links Huntleys Point north to Hunters Hill.

 The UNSW Rowing Club has maintained a boatshed and pontoon at Huntley's Cove since 1966.
 Since 2009 the club has also shared a second modern boathouse and clubrooms with the rowing club of the Sydney Girls High School situated close to the southern underspan of the Tarban Creek bridge.